Bojo38/tourma/README.md

 # tourma

-TOURnament MAnager four Fantasy Football tournaments.
+TOURnament MAnager for Fantasy Football tournaments.

 To use it, just download the released JAR file.